1978 South West African parliamentary election: Conduct

-The 1978 legislative elections were the first multi-racial elections in the territory of South West Africa, all previous elections were only for Whites.
+The 1978 parliamentary elections were the first multi-racial elections in the territory of South West Africa, all previous elections were only for Whites.
 Even though the elections excluded the Namibia National Front, SWAPO Democrats and SWAPO, who in turn called for a boycott, voter turnout was surprisingly high at 80%.
 The presence of South African troops, particularly in the north of Namibia, might have been a reason for both high turnout and the DTA result, and there were several charges of coercion levelled at major South West African employers and the South African security forces.

-However, the level of support of SWAPO's political programme and war effort within the general population was unclear, which cast some doubt on the United Nations General Assembly (UNGA) 1972 decision to accept SWAPO as the "sole representative of Namibia's people".
+However, the level of support for SWAPO's political programme and war effort within the general population was unclear, which cast some doubt on the United Nations General Assembly (UNGA) 1972 decision to accept SWAPO as the "sole representative of Namibia's people".
 There was a general perception that eligible voters who abstained from participating were SWAPO supporters.
 Encouraged by a voter turnout that high, the DTA subsequently claimed that it enjoyed a greater degree of popular support than SWAPO.

 Results

 The interim government consisted of a National Assembly and a Council of Ministers.
 The DTA won the elections by a landslide, gaining 41 of the 50 seats in the National Assembly and the chairmanship of the ministerial council, to which Dirk Mudge was appointed.
-Johannes Skrywer became speaker of the National Assembly.
+Johannes Skrywer became the speaker of the National Assembly.
 The UNSC declared the election "null and void", and the subsequent interim government illegitimate.